rheinwerk-verlag/planning-poker/docs/dev_docs/consumers.rst

    .. attribute:: commands
       :type: Object

-      This Object has the event names as attributes and their corresponding value are the function which should be used to handle the data.
+      This Object contains the event names as attributes and their corresponding values are the function which should be used to handle the data.
 The data object will be passed as an argument to the handler function.

 .. js:autoclass:: PokerConsumer
    :members: